Walt Disney World Railroad: Block signals

 The WDWRR uses block signals to notify the engineers, firemen, and conductors on each train whether the track segments along the railroad's 1.5 mi of main-line track are clear or occupied by other trains.
 They are also used to notify WDWRR personnel when Big Thunder Mountain Railroad's transfer track is swung over the WDWRR's track to transfer trains on and off the roller coaster.
 The WDWRR's track is divided into seven such segments, or blocks, and each block has a track-side block signal to communicate its status.
 Block signals are located at each of the three stations, alongside the three main-line blocks between the stations, and alongside the spur line connecting the WDWRR's roundhouse to the main line.

+Closing

+The WDWRR closes each evening before the fireworks show starts, due to its route in the back of the park running within 100 yards of the fireworks staging area.
+The trains make their last stop at Fantasyland Station, where the conductor throws the switch that lets the trains run in reverse along the spur line leading back to the WDWRR's roundhouse.
+Once the trains are back completely inside the roundhouse, the train crew shuts them down for the machine shop crew, which gives the locomotives and passenger cars a thorough inspection and performs maintenance or repairs if needed.
+After midnight, the locomotives' tenders get replenished with diesel oil.
+The WDWRR closes temporarily during inclement thunderstorms and hurricanes, especially during the summer months.